mtham8/D3Sandbox/notes.md

 cy - The y-axis coordinate of the center of the circle. r - The radius of the circle.

 SVG Coordinate Space works in the same way that mathematical graph coordinate space works except for two important features:
 1 - SVG Coordinate space has x=0 and y=0 coordinates fall on the top left.
 2 - SVG Coordinate space has the Y coordinate growing from top to bottom.
 Which means as Y increases, the coordinates move down, not up.

+D3.js has built in functionality to load in the following types of external resources: an XMLHttpRequest a text file a JSON blob an HTML document fragment an XML document fragment a comma-separated values (CSV) file a tab-separated values (TSV) file
+Each of these resources will return data that D3.js can then use.
+The only thing to pay attention to is to make sure you construct an array out of the data.